StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

-To list the content of the configuration, and show the differences between the `stratuslab.cfg` file and the reference configuration, you can use the `-k` or `-keys` option:
+To list the content of the configuration, and show the differences between the `stratuslab.cfg` file and the reference configuration, you can use the `-k` or `--keys` option:

     $ stratus-config -k

     ... lots of parameter values! ...

 To change a value, specify the key and the new value.
 To view a single value, simply specify the key.

-We will use this command to configure the various StratusLab services below.
+We will use this command to set the various configuration parameters below.

 ### VM Management Service